chapin666/kurento-group-call-node/README.md

 ```
 This code is an example, I did not optimize it.

-For more information please contact me.
+Please contact me for more information.
 ```

 ### branch checkout